30 Unusual Phobias You Never Knew Existed

 Octophobia: Fear of the number eight

 Experts think the fear of the number eight it could be rooted in superstition, with octophobics afraid of the inescapable—flip the number on its side and it looks like an infinity sign.
-These weird phobias could translate to fear of the symbol for eight, or objects in groups of eight.
+This phobia could translate to fear of the symbol for eight, or objects in groups of eight.
+(Speaking of groups, find out if Covid-19 is giving you agoraphobia, or the fear of large crowds.)

 Symmetrophobia: Fear of symmetry